amplitude/amplitude-docs/content/collections/workflow/define-goals.md

 That said, you can also select a custom exposure event instead.
 Click *Custom Exposure*, then *Select event …* to do so.
 Be aware that there is a much greater risk of triggering a custom exposure event at the wrong time; this can lead to a [sample ratio mismatch](/experiment/advanced-techniques/sample-ratio-mismatch).

-For more information, see our [article in the Amplitude Developer Center](https://www.docs.developers.amplitude.com/experiment/general/exposure-tracking/) about exposure events.
+For more information, see [this article about exposure events in Amplitude Experiment](https://www.docs.developers.amplitude.com/experiment/general/exposure-tracking/).

 The next step is defining your experiment's audience.